ashuwhy/efficientnetv2s/README.md

   plastic: 0.1409
   trash: 0.1314

-Backend Category Probabilities:
+backend category probabilities:
   GENERAL: 0.1314
   RECYCLABLE: 0.7025
   ORGANIC: 0.1661
   HAZARDOUS: 0.0000

-Model Type: EfficientNetV2S
+model type: efficientnetv2s
 ```

 ---

-## Future Improvements
+## future improvements

-Planned enhancements include:
+planned enhancements:

-- Expanding the dataset with more diverse waste items.
+- expanding dataset with more diverse waste items
-- Implementing model quantization for edge deployment.
+- implementing model quantization for edge deployment
-- Exploring MobileNetV3 for mobile applications.
+- exploring mobilenetv3 for mobile applications
-- Adding multi-label classification for mixed waste items.
+- adding multi-label classification for mixed waste items

 ---

-## License
+## license

-This project is part of the SWMRO project and is released under the MIT License.
+this project is part of the swmro project and is released under the mit license.

 ---

-## Acknowledgments
+## acknowledgments

-- Model architecture based on EfficientNetV2S by Google Research.
+- model architecture based on efficientnetv2s by google research
-- Training and fine-tuning using TensorFlow and Keras.
+- training and fine-tuning using tensorflow and keras
-- Special thanks to contributors of waste classification datasets.
+- special thanks to contributors of waste classification datasets

 © 2025 Ashutosh Sharma.
 All rights reserved.